rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

    :width: 100%
    :align: center

-Now we need to add the *macvlan-network* for the rock-on.
-To do this, we need to with a command that needs to be changed to match your local network.
+Now we need to add the *macvlan-network* for the Rock-on.
+Using the WebUI's System Shell, execute the command below, after adjusting it according to your local network settings.
+Since this requires an elevated command prompt, have the `root` user password ready:

 .. code:: bash